navilg/godaddy-ddns/README.md

 Save it

-* Youtube video to be released soon.
-Link will be updated here.
+* 'How to' Youtube video --> https://youtu.be/lnPPdYexf4E

 **NOTES:**
 goDaddy supports 60 requests per minutes.
 This scripts uses 2 requests.
 So, Make sure to create cronjob accordingly so that request doesn't exceed 60 request per minute or else it will fail.